 As mentioned earlier, open banking is helping to drive new financial models and products.
 One of these is on-demand payroll, which allows hundreds of workers in Latin America to get their paychecks paid whenever they want without having to wait until the pay date.

-Companies such as Monet in Colombia and TiFi in Mexico help workers avoid having to resort to informal sources of financing (which have high interest rates) and can have the money they have worked for when they need it most.
+Companies such as Monet in Colombia, TiFi in Mexico, and Blipay in Brazil help workers avoid having to resort to informal sources of financing (which have high-interest rates) and can have the money they have worked for when they need it most.

-These are just a few clear examples of how users benefit from open banking, but these advantages can radically increase depending on the creativity and new services that financial companies are willing to launch.
+These are just a few clear examples of how users benefit from open banking and open finance models, but these advantages can radically increase depending on the creativity and new services that financial companies are willing to launch.
 This is why open banking is so important, as it serves as a foundation for innovation and the financial services revolution to continue throughout Latin America.

-If you are looking to bring these benefits to your customers, contact us and we will help you to help more and more consumers benefit from the power of open banking.
+If you are looking to bring these benefits to your customers, contact us and we will help you to help more and more consumers benefit from the power of open finance.